 Editor’s Note: This story includes mention of sexual violence or assault.
 Resources are available here.

-The incidents were not reported to IUPD by the individuals involved and have been referred to university officials for review.
+The other report from the Title IX Office regarded a student who had been sexually assaulted Feb.
+11 at an on-campus residence hall.
+This incident has not been reported to IUPD by the individuals involved and has been referred to university officials for review.

-According to IU’s 2023 Security and Public Safety Report there were 38 rapes reported on IU Bloomington’s campus and five rapes reported off-campus in 2022.
-In the same year, there were 35 cases of fondling, which is the unconsensual touching of private body parts of another person for the purpose of sexual gratification, reported on Bloomington’s campus, with an additional two occurring off-campus.
+According to IU’s 2023 Security and Public Safety Report, there were 38 rapes reported on IU Bloomington’s campus and five rapes reported off-campus in 2022.
+Off-campus cases include incidents that occurred at any building or property owned or controlled by a student organization, buildings owned or controlled by an institution directly supporting IU’s educational purposes and properties frequently used by students not within the geographic area of the institution.
+Off-campus incidents also include incidents occurring on public property within or immediately adjacent to campus.
+In the same year, there were 35 cases of fondling, which is the nonconsensual touching of private body parts of another person for the purpose of sexual gratification, reported on Bloomington’s campus, with an additional two occurring off-campus.

 The amount of rape cases reported in 2022 far exceed reports of robbery, burglary and aggravated assault.
 But other crimes like domestic violence, dating violence and stalking were reported 22, 33 and 77 times in 2022, respectively.
 Those numbers had also increased from previous years.

 The numbers dwarf reports at other IU campuses, with the closest being IUPUI with nine reports of rape in 2022.
 However, IU Bloomington has a much higher enrollment than IUPUI and other IU campuses.